Podcast: Download

 Sleep hygiene is important for brain health.
 But what’s involved in having good sleep hygiene?
 It’s having daily routines and a sleep environment that promote uninterrupted, steady sleep.

 My best years were when I had this bedroom with window blinds (jalousie) that were made out of metal.
-My bedroom was as dark as dark could get.
-And I never slept so well in my life.
+My bedroom was as dark as I could make it.
+As a result, I never slept so well in my life.

 I can say from personal experience that when you don’t have any light or devices, that level of darkness helps you get great sleep — which leads to better focus.